nexusproject/phcl/docs/node.md

 In core PHCL, `Node` is primarily a declaration base.

 It is usually not the final user-facing abstraction in a product layer.

-Product-specific packages typically build more concrete node types on top of it, such as resource-like or provider-like declarations.
+Product-specific packages typically build more concrete root node types on top of it, such as resource-like, provider-like, or output-like declarations.

+So the main role of `Node` is:

+- provide top-level generation behavior in the core
+- act as the base class from which product-specific root nodes are built

 ## What `Node` Adds